Please sign my Guestbook and leave feedback

 Apethorpe web008

 Left: An altogether more modest tomb slab of Sir Richard Dalton 1363-1442.
 It is half life-size.
 Behind his head is a scene of the Annunciation.
 Centre: The stained glass of 1621.
 It looks surprisingly modern.
 Look, for example, at the vibrant orange circle in the rightmost panel which, as a whole, represents Christ surrounded by his patriarchs and angels.
 It is a work of art rather than an example of the soulless stilted representations of most Victorian glass.
 Right: More seventeenth century glass showing the arms of various great families.
 These were to portray the lineage of Sir Francis Fane 1580-1629 who became the first Earl of Westmorland.
 Sir Francis, the son-in-law of Sir Anthony, actually commissioned the Mildmay monument according to his will.
 In this glass you see in various configurations the arms of Mildmay, Fane, Sherington and Despenser.
 Despenser is an ancient family and Hugh Despenser was the favourite of Edward II.
 His unpopularity was such that the baronial rebellion against Edward was known as the “Despenser War”.
 Hugh’s death in Hereford at the hands of Queen Isabella and Roger Mortimer was particularly gruesome.
-Apart from the normal horrors of hanging, drawing and quartering began Despenser had biblical tracts carvedinto his skin and he was given a crown of nettles.
+Before the normal horrors of hanging, drawing and quartering began Despenser had biblical tracts carved into his skin and he was given a crown of nettles.
 After his half-hanged body had been lowered from its fifty foot scaffold his penis and testicles were cut off.
 That was before the usual rituals of having being disembowelled and having his beating heart removed.
 Sorry to spoil your lunch!

 Apethorpe web011